plentymarkets/plugin-payment-prepayment/meta/documents/user_guide_en.md

 ## Setting up a payment method

 In order to make this payment method available in your online store, you have to carry out the settings in the plentymarkets back end.
+In addition, check the settings for Permitted payment methods in the <strong><a href="https://knowledge.plentymarkets.com/en/order-processing/payment/managing-payment-methods#30" target="_blank">customer classes</a></strong> and for Blocked payment methods in the <strong><a href="https://knowledge.plentymarkets.com/en/order-processing/fulfilment/preparing-the-shipment#1000" target="_blank">shipping profiles</a></strong>.

 ##### Setting up a payment method: